pivotal/docs-tap/getting-started.md

 To see this application in your organization catalog, you must register new entities as described below:

-1. Confirm you have installed the Blank Software Catalog (see [Configure the Tanzu Application Platform GUI](install.md#configure-tap-gui) for instructions).
+1. Confirm you have installed the Blank Software Catalog.
+For instructions, see [Configure the Tanzu Application Platform GUI](install.md#configure-tap-gui).

-    >**Note:** In Tanzu Application Platform beta 5, you must add a line to the `catalog-info.yaml` of the `tanzu-java-web-app` component.
+    >**Note:** In Tanzu Application Platform v1.0, you must add a line to the `catalog-info.yaml` of the `tanzu-java-web-app` component.
     In the following example, the added line is the `spec.system: tanzu-java-web-app` statement.

     ```